dovecot/documentation/source/developer_manual/design/dict_protocol.rst

 whitespace in between.

-The commands available in dict protocol and their corresponding short name is shown in table bellow.
+The commands available in dict protocol and their corresponding short name is shown in table below.

 +--------------------+---------------------+
 | Command            | Command short name  |